moonrepo/moon/docs/roadmap.md

 - [ ] Self referencing targets (`~`)
 - [ ] Deps referencing targets (`^`)

+## Task runner

+- [ ] Add a debug layer so that the node processes can be inspected

 ## CLI

 - [ ] `run`